ibm-cloud-docs/dr-automation-powervs/monitoring-vm-status.md

   **Status**: `active`
   **Details**: The VM is now ready for use.

-## Statuses for creating multiple VMs
+## Status for creating multiple VMs
 {: #moni-vm-stat-sing}

 - **Configure Status**